National Center on Deafness: Renaming

 In 1973 CSUN awarded a master's degree to its 100th deaf graduate.
 In 1974 the Center on Deafness initiated a "Visiting Deaf Professor" lectureship, and deaf teachers from other colleges and universities were invited to spend a semester at CSUN to teach, study, and write.
 A new "Law and the Handicapped" summer workshop was offered on campus.
-CSUN joineda "National Interpreter Training Consortium" to meet the need for training interpreters across the country.
+CSUN joined a "National Interpreter Training Consortium" to meet the need for training interpreters across the country.